hahnbanach/mailsender/README.md

 ```

 Use `--body-ai 0` to send the `body` template from the configuration instead of
 generating content with OpenAI.
+Placeholders such as `{contact.first}` or
+`{contact.variables.phone_number}` are replaced with the corresponding contact
-Unmatched placeholders in the template are
+fields.
+Unmatched placeholders in the template are removed.
-removed.

 ## Data about the contacts